 The APIC pool represents the excess tax benefits related to share-based compensation that are available to absorb future tax deficiencies.
 If the amount of future tax deficiencies is greater than the available APIC pool, the Company records the excess as income tax expense in its condensed consolidated statements of income.
-During the three- and six-month periods ended May 4, 2013, the Company had a sufficient APIC pool to cover any tax deficiencies recorded and as a result, these deficiencies did not affect its results of operations.
-During the three-month period ended May 5, 2012, the Company recorded excess tax benefits of \$0.3 million.
-The Company applied these excess tax benefits to the \$1.8 million income tax expense previously recorded during the three-month period ended February 4, 2012, resulting in \$1.5 million of income tax expense for the six-month period ended May 5, 2012.
+During the three- and six-month periods ended May 2, 2015 and May 3, 2014, the Company had available APIC pool to absorb tax deficiencies recorded and as a result, these deficiencies did not affect its results of operations.